Pristyn Care

-Pristyn Care is a Gurugram based health-tech company that deals into minimal invasive medical and surgical interventions.
+Pristyn Care is a Gurugram based health-tech company that deals in minimal invasive medical and surgical interventions.
 The organization has a network of more than 700 partnered hospitals and 100 clinics.
 The company was started in 2018 and covers proctology, gynaecology, IVF, urology, vascular, otorhinolaryngology, laparoscopy, anaesthetics, and ophthalmology.

-Pristyn Care, on 10 November 2022, announced that it is in expansion mode with plans to induct 300 hospitals and 100 clinics in the southern part of India by end of next year.
-The expansion will take the total number of its network hospitals to 500 and clinics to 150, the company claims.

 History

 Pristyn Care was founded in 2018 by Harsimarbir Singh, Dr. Vaibhav Kapoor, and Dr. Garima Sawhney.

 In 2019, Pristyn Care had around 70 clinics with over 250 partnered hospitals across 14 cities, and 70 in-house surgeons.
 Over time, the company expanded the services and acquired more clinics, hospitals, and doctors.
-Currently, with an ecosystem of over 100 clinics, 700 partner hospitals, and 300 in-house super-specialty doctors, the company has established itself in over 40 cities across India.
+Currently, with over 100 clinics, 700 partner hospitals, and 300 in-house super-specialty doctors, the company is present in over 40 cities across India.

 Pristyn partnered with Urban Company to provide home-based online medical consultation and supplies in 2020 during COVID-19 Lockdown.
 It also donated 10,000 masks to Delhi police to support the control of the pandemic.

 In December 2021, Pristyn Care underwent a Series E funding round in which Sequoia Capital valued the company at $1.4 billion, giving the company unicorn status.